Prepared for

 The approach: I wasn't on the planning team, but I saw an opportunity to solve both the immediate crisis and the long-standing inequity.
 I proposed building a fully interactive virtual career fair, not a video call, but an actual digital experience.

-The outcome: Taught myself modern web development and built the entire platform.
+The outcome: Built a fully interactive virtual career fair platform.
 700+ associates attended in the first week.
 800+ total participants.
 For the first time, remote workers felt truly included: "Being located in Cincinnati, in-person-only events are not an option.
 I felt included with this format and a part of the plan, not as a second thought."

 The replication: The solution was so effective that 3+ other teams across TIAA replicated the model for their own virtual engagement initiatives.
 What started as a pandemic response became a template for equitable access.